 We're here to bust the myth that you need to be wealthy to invest in the stock market - actually, you can get started with a couple of hundred dollars.
 Check out this guide to buying individual stocks for more tips.

-Investing in cryptocurrency
+Invest in cryptocurrency

 Watch your investment grow (or drop), or trade it for other types of crypto that are gaining momentum.

-Put these financial literacy basics into action
+Put these basics of financial literacy into action today!